By: Catie Keogh

 You know you’re a tourist when you’re excited to take the tube!
 Colleen and I really felt like locals as we zipped to our destinations underground.
 If you plan on taking the tube multiple times during your stay in London like we did, it’s best to buy a London Travelcard in advance.
 It's worth it!

-The tube took us to our lovely Sunday brunch at Dishoom in Covent Garden.
+The tube took us to our lovely Sunday brunch at Dishoom in St Martin’s Courtyard.
 There was so much to choose from, but I was looking for something a bit more mainstream so I ordered a pork sausage naan roll, spiced with cracked black pepper.
 It was delicious—and so much fun to enjoy breakfast with an Indian twist!

 After our pampering session, we enjoyed afternoon tea on a vintage double decker bus with two cute French men.
 We saw Big Ben, Parliament, and Buckingham Palace while we ate cakes and drank tea with our newfound friends.
 It was the perfect way to see the sights and enjoy high tea!